How to get here

 - The Brumby Week 4WD shuttles will operate a guided transfer from Alice Springs to Kings Creek Station with our capable team.
 Shuttles will depart Alice Springs airport on Sunday the 25th of August and return to Alice Springs leaving early (normally just after dawn) on Saturday the 31st of August to get people to departure flights from Alice Springs.
-You must arrive by plane no later than midday on the 25th of August and depart by plane after midday on the 2nd of September if you wish to travel by shuttle.
+You must arrive by plane on the 25th of August and depart by plane on the 2nd of September if you wish to travel by shuttle.

 - 4WD and regular vehicles can be hired from Central Car Rentals.
 They offer a reduced rate for 8+ days.
 A 4WD allows you to drive on the gravel roads.
 You can also hire a regular car, however please note that you would have to stay on bitumen roads.

 Attendees can fly into Uluru Ayers Rock Airport.
 From Uluru, attendees can fly to Kings Creek Station.

 - Flights from Uluru to Kings Creek Station can be organised through Fly Uluru.
 Make up a group of attendees to get the best price.

 - Seeing ‘The Rock’ from the air, in the early morning light, is an unforgettable Central Australian experience.
 For a little extra cost KataTjuta (The Olgas), Mt Conner and Kings Canyon can be added to the trip.

 - If you are hiring a car, extra insurance may be needed if travelling at night – insurance is often void for hire cars driving at night in Central Australia.